awoeger/team-vision/README.md

 You can visit the deployed website under:
 [Team Vision]().

-This project was created as the final project of the requirements for the Upleveled bootcamp in Vienna.
+This web application was created as the final project for the Upleveled bootcamp in Vienna.

 ## Functionalities

-This management app for sport teams includes the following functionalities:
+It is a management application for sport teams, which includes the following functionalities:

 - Register either as a coach or a player